-The elusive wildcat is one of the most elusive and enigmatic of our carnivores.
+The Scottish wildcat is one of the most elusive and enigmatic of our carnivores.
 It is certainly amongst our rarest, having been persecuted in Britain since the Middle Ages and suffered a steady decrease in its range.
 The population probably reached its lowest level around 1914, when it was believed to be confined to the north and west of Scotland, where keepering pressure is traditionally less intense than elsewhere.
 A reduction in persecution following the First World War allowed the species to recolonise former parts of its range.

 In general, the Scottish wildcat prefers to live in the margins of mountains and moorlands with rough grazing, often combined with forests and some crops.
 Animals in the east of Scotland prefer marginal agricultural areas with moorlands, pastureland and woodlands, whereas animals in the west favour rough grazing and moorland with limited pastures.
 They avoid high mountain areas, exposed coasts and fertile lowlands with intensive agriculture.
 Like most cat species, they are essentially solitary except when breeding.
 They are active both by day and by night and their diet varies markedly across the country, with rabbits making up the majority of prey in the east, while voles and mice predominate in the diet of western cats.